yortem/chrome-stremio-imdb/README.md

 ## Purpose

-Help you open Stremio movies or shows directly from IMDB or Trakt.
+Help you open Stremio movies or shows directly from IMDB, Trakt and other sites.

 ## What it does

-Add a button to the IMDB\Trakt page of movies and TV shows, next to the Wishlist button.
-The button opens the movie page on Stremio.
+Add a Stremio button to various sites.
+The button opens the movie\series page on Stremio.
+On some sites, there's an export button that export list to be used on [journey.co.il/stremio/](https://www.journey.co.il/stremio) in order to create a catalog.

 The plugin works on Chrome and on Firefox